fleetingnotes/fleeting-notes-website-md/publish/posts/fleeting-notes-x-obsidian-with-local-file-sync.md

 Using Fleeting Notes in tandem with Obsidian allows me to take advantage of the strengths of both tools.
 I can use Fleeting Notes for quick note-taking on the go, just like I can with Google Keep, and then use Obsidian to organize and structure my notes in a more meaningful way.

-Overall, Fleeting Notes is the perfect solution for anyone looking for a fast, flexible, and reliable way to capture quick notes with [[bi-directional links|backlinks]] and offline sync to Obsidian.
+Overall, Fleeting Notes is the perfect solution for anyone looking for a fast, flexible, and reliable way to capture quick notes with [[bi-directional-links|backlinks]] and offline sync to Obsidian.
 Give it a try and see for yourself how it can revolutionize your note-taking workflow!